 What is LLSA?

-Lifelong Learning and Self Assessment (LLSA) is one of the four components of the “maintenance of certification” process established in 1999 by the American Board of Medical Specialties (ABMS).
+Lifelong Learning and Self Assessment (LLSA) is one of the four components of the “maintenance of certification” process established in 1999 by the American Board of Medical Specialities (ABMS).
 As it pertains to the American Board of Emergency Medicine (ABEM), LLSA was designed to promote continuous learning by ABEM diplomats.

 ABEM facilitates this learning by identifying an annual set of 10-15 readings based on the EM Model to guide diplomats in self-study of recent EM literature.
 The readings are designed as study tools and should be read critically.
 They are not intended to be all-inclusive and are not meant to define the standard of care for the clinical practice of EM.
 The new readings will be posted on the ABEM Website annually.